A Pessimistic Approximation for the Fisher Information Measure: Introduction

+is obtained.
+Note that an estimator $\hat{\theta}(\ve{y})$, which asymptotically in $N$ attains equality with respect to \eqref{eq:crlb}, is called asymptotically efficient.
+Estimators designed along the principle of maximum-likelihood are known to exhibit efficiency in the asymptotic regime \cite[App.
+7B]{Kay93} under mild conditions.
+Consequently, when $N$ is sufficiently large, the Fisher information

-is a measure for the amount of intrinsic information about the unknown deterministic parameter $\theta$ contained in average within each observation of the random output $Y$.
-It can be interpreted as the average contribution of each measurement $y$ to the reduction of the uncertainty $\varout{Y}{\theta}$ about the parameter $\theta$ \cite{Boek77}.
-Note, that the Fisher information measure also plays an important role for performance bounds in the Bayesian setting \cite{Trees68,Ziv69,Bobro75,Weiss85}, where $\theta$ is considered to be a random variable.
+is a measure on the amount of intrinsic information about the unknown deterministic parameter $\theta$ contained in average within each observation of the random output $Y$.
+Note that the Fisher information measure also plays an important role for performance bounds in the Bayesian setting \cite{Trees68} \cite{Ziv69} \cite{Bobro75} \cite{Weiss85} \cite{Tichavsky98}, where the parameter $\theta$ is considered to be a random variable.
 A comprehensive overview on this topic, which is out of the scope of this article, can be found in \cite{Trees07}.